Chief of War

-Chief of War is a Hawaiian historical drama series created by Thomas Paʻa Sibbett and Jason Momoa for Apple TV+.
+Chief of War is an American historical drama series created by Thomas Paʻa Sibbett and Jason Momoa for Apple TV+.
 Momoa also stars in and executive produces the series, which premiered on August 1, 2025.

 Premise

-Based on true events, the story begins at the end of the 18th century when the four major kingdoms of the Hawaiian Islands were in a state of war: Hawaiʻi, Maui, Oʻahu, and Kauaʻi.
-The series follows Kaʻiana, a warrior chief (aliʻi) of Kauaʻi who travels outside the islands, returns home, and joins a bloody campaign until, at the last minute, he rebels against the unification of Hawaiʻi that took place from 1782 to 1810 under Kamehameha I.
+Based on true events, the story begins at the end of the 18th century when the four major kingdoms of the Hawaiian Islands (Hawaiʻi, Maui, Oʻahu, and Kauaʻi) are in a state of war.
+The series follows Kaʻiana, a warrior chief (aliʻi) of Maui who travels outside the islands, returns home, and joins a bloody campaign to unite the kingdoms under the prophesied rule of Kamehameha I.